RUTUJABHALEKAR/Quiz_Application/README.md

 # Quiz_Application
-I developed this landing page using HTML , CSS and JavaScript.
+I developed this quiz applocation using HTML, CSS and JavaScript.